hpssjellis/beginner-tensorflowjs-examples-in-javascript/nodejs/README.md

 1. (Load the webpage however that happens on your server.
 Hopefully you can click a link in the output from server.js)

 Notes:
-1.Look at the server.js code, near the bottom of the page and change the password.
+-- Look at the server.js code, near the bottom of the page and change the password.
 Enter that password in the browser box and click "store info"

-1. Look at the server code and change the URL (also near the bottom of the page).
+-- Look at the server code and change the URL (also near the bottom of the page).
 This must be your server URL for this file.

-1. Presently the page is set to suto reload.
+-- Presently the page is set to suto reload.
 Click stop or deselect auto so that you can have a look at how it works.

+-- uses the package fs which seems to be deprecated.